MBadarr/MBadarr/README.md

     </td>
   </tr>
 </table>
 ---
 ## Core Strengths
 - **SaaS Development:** Building scalable multi-tenant applications with clean architecture
 - **Payments:** Subscription systems, billing flows, and secure integrations
 - **Performance:** Optimizing APIs, databases, and frontend rendering
 ---
 Building reliable software that scales.

+fix the table part

+keepo the same color etc and make the whole code professional as it is a github readme